Maid of the Mist: Notable passengers

 While on his 1860 tour of Canada, Albert Edward, Prince of Wales (later King Edward VII), rode on Maid of the Mist.

-In June 1952, Marilyn Monroe rode the Maid of the Mist while in Niagara Falls to film the movie, Niagara.
+June 1952: Marilyn Monroe rode the Maid of the Mist while in Niagara Falls to film the movie, Niagara.

 Mikhail Gorbachev was a passenger in 1983.

-In 1991, Prince Charles and Princess Diana, and their two young sons, Princes William and Harry, rode on Maid of the Mist.
+1991: Prince Charles and Princess Diana, and their two young sons, Princes William and Harry, rode on Maid of the Mist.

+1996: Former U.S. President Jimmy Carter was a passenger, escorted by James V. Glynn.

-In 2003, BBC Scotland's popular comedy sit-com Still Game made mention of the Maid of the Mist when lead characters Jack and Victor visited the formers family in Canada, and Victor takes Jack's grandson's aboard off screen.
+2003: BBC Scotland's popular comedy sitcom Still Game made mention of the Maid of the Mist when lead characters Jack and Victor visited the former's family in Canada, and Victor takes Jack's grandson's aboard off screen.

+2003: Maid of the Mist was featured in a scene of the movie Bruce Almighty, where Jim Carrey's character Bruce Nolan, a news anchor, has a mental breakdown after being told over his earpiece that his rival was given a promotion he himself was eyeing.

-In 2009, NBC-TV's popular sit-com The Office filmed scenes on Maid of the Mist.
+2009: NBC-TV's popular sit-com The Office filmed scenes on Maid of the Mist.
 The episode centered on the wedding of the characters Jim and Pam.

+2018: ESPN's Monday Night Countdown recorded a segment before a Buffalo Bills game.

+2020: NFL great DeMarcus Ware and a crew from NFL Films were onboard James V. Glynn in 2020 ahead of the Buffalo Bills - New England Patriots game.

+2022: Maid of the Mist was featured in the 2022 motion picture A Man Called Otto, starring Tom Hanks.

 Boats

 Original ships

 The first series boats to bear the "Maid of the Mist" moniker were steam-powered wooden-hulled ferries.
 These were in use until an early-season fire destroyed the last of them in 1955.